sparkfun/SparkFun_DE2290D_Arduino_Library/README.md

 # Serial_2D_Barcode_Scanner_Library
-Arduino library for controlling the DE2290H 2D Barcode Scanner over serial
+Arduino library for controlling the DE2290D 2D Barcode Scanner over serial.

+NOTE: THIS IS FOR THE BARCODE SCANNER WITH V2 ON THE SILK!
+THE V1 SCANNER REQUIRES A DIFFERENT ARDUINO LIBRARY!

 ![2D Barcode Scanner Breakout](https://cdn.sparkfun.com/assets/parts/1/7/4/0/7/18088-SparkFun_2D_Barcode_Scanner-06.jpg)